What Working With Me Is Like

 There is not just one way or path to being happy.
 All of us need a safe place to talk about what we're experiencing.
 Expressing your thoughts and feelings to another person is an essential part of transformation.
 Not everyone has someone like this in their lives and for those who don't, many use therapy.

 I work with my clients in a way that puts them first: person-centered, client-driven, and a working alliance.
-My approach uses neuroscience, talk therapy, & philosophy.
+My approach is influenced by neuroscience, psychodynamic psychothreapy, & existential philosophy.

-I want people to see themselves in a new way and feel differently about their lives.
+I want to help people to see themselves in a new way and feel differently about their lives.

 I've worked in various roles throughout my life.
 I started as a performing artist.
 I grew and learned a lot from that experience -- as I have from all of my roles -- but wanted to explore other interests.
 That included corporate management and leadership roles for 18+ years and going to graduate school.
 Ultimately I've landed in a field that truly fits my skills, my passion and what feels like a calling.